Stroboscope Visual Inspection of Medical Devices

 A stroboscope, also called a strobe light, stroboscopic lamp or strobe tachometer, is a device used to produce regular flashes of light.
 The flashes of light can stop or adjust the appearance of motion during testing, which allows users to inspect devices moving at high frequencies visually.
-When the frequency of strobe light flash is adjusted to be in-phase with test frequency, the subject will appear still.
-The more out of phase the strobe light frequency is with the test frequency, the faster the motion will appear.
+When the frequency of the strobe light flash is adjusted to be in phase with test frequency, the subject will appear still.
+The more out of phase, the strobe light frequency is with the test frequency, the faster the motion will appear.

 If the motion appears too slow or too fast, it can be hard to identify changes in the device and detect failures.
 Strobe light use is most effective when the frequency is adjusted so that the appearance of motion is approximately aligned with physiological frequencies, typically between 1 and 2 Hz.
 Turning off room lights reduces light interference and can further improve visibility.
 The FDA published a reference document guiding the use of stroboscopes for visual inspection.